P-EBT Frequently Asked Questions

 What should I expect next if my child qualifies?

-Around the same time that an eligible student will receive the card, they will receive information in the form of a flyer from DHS.
-The envelope for this flyer is coming from Pennsylvania.
+Around the same time that an eligible student receives a P-EBT benefit, they will also receive a DHS informational flyer by mail.
+The envelope for this flyer will be addressed from Pennsylvania.

 How do I use the P-EBT benefits?

-The P-EBT benefits will remain in the SNAP account for nine months after the account is no longer used.
+The P-EBT benefits will remain in the SNAP account for nine months.
 For example, if the benefits are loaded in May and never used, they will be removed in February.
-But if a portion of those benefits are used in July, then the balance will remain on the card until April.
-It does not matter how much or little of the P-EBT benefit is used, any amount will cause the removal clock to reset.
+However, if a portion of those benefits are used in July, then the balance will remain on the card until April.
+It does not matter how much or little of the P-EBT benefit is used; spending any amount will cause the removal deadline to reset.

 If you receive P-EBT benefits for your child and do not wish to participate, simply destroy and throw away the card.